xph9876/RNA-mediated_DSB_repair/NHEJ/README.md

 ## Description

 This folder contains the processing pipeline for the NHEJ (non-homologous end joining) DNA repair.
-The main functionality such as filtering and plotting is implemented in Python3.
+The main functionality such as filtering and plotting is implemented in Python 3.
 The `run*.sh` and `run*.ps1` scripts in the main directory are for reproducing the computations with data sets used in the [publication](#citation).
 Note, `*.sh` scripts are intended to be run with Unix bash, while `*.ps1` scripts are intended to be run with Windows PowerShell (although there is no difference is how the Python scripts are called from either file type).

 ## Dependencies